Social media is a powerful thing and the Hull History Facebook pages are no exception, particularly for community action.

 Reading down, it appears that this building was to be demolished on 22nd August unless the planning committee decides otherwise.

-I was particularly shocked by this decision as The Hull Braves Guild is also part of the story of Mira Johnson and The House of Mirelle.
+The Hull Braves Guild is also part of the story of Mira Johnson and The House of Mirelle.
+Click through that link to read about her in her Biography, available on Amazon.

 The Braves Guild raised money to advise, help and house disabled and older people of Hull.
 It had an 112 year history and closed in December 2010.